 It can also be described as the story becoming aware of itself.

-- Be Extreme: This means you need to break the fourth wall all the time, or very rarely.
+- Be extreme: This means you need to break the fourth wall all the time, or very rarely.

-- Be Thoughtful: Consider opportune scenes and moments within the scene for wall breaks.
+- Be thoughtful: Consider opportune scenes and moments within the scene for wall breaks.

-- Be Controversial: Don’t waste your big decision with an underwhelming fourth wall break.
+- Be controversial: Don’t waste your big decision with an underwhelming fourth wall break.

 BREAKING THE FOURTH WALL

-Why would I break the fourth wall?
+Why "break" the fourth wall?

 Breaking the fourth wall is a major filmmaking decision, and as such you have to approach it with some caution and careful consideration, capiche?